iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 **Netpol** calico is used.

-**kubernetes secrets** are not encrypted by default, but in GKE they are encrypted with customer managed keys.
+**kubernetes secrets** are not encrypted by default, but in GKE they are encrypted with customer managed keys optionally. encrypt Secrets at the application layer using a key you manage in Cloud KMS.

 **Binary authorization** images that are signed by authenticated user can only run the image on the cluster else other images will not run.